ChristianLin0420/MotionRetargetVisualization/README.md

 ## SMPL Model Preparation

-Download [SMPL](https://smpl.is.tue.mpg.de/download.php) with `pkl` format and put it under `smooth-mocap-retarget/data/smpl/`, and you should have:
+Download [SMPL](https://smpl.is.tue.mpg.de/download.php) with `pkl` format and put it under `MotionRetargetVisualization/data/smpl/`, and you should have:
 ```
-|-- smooth-mocap-retarget
+|-- MotionRetargetVisualization
    |-- data
       |-- smpl
          |-- SMPL_python_v.1.1.0.zip
 ```

-Then `cd smooth-mocap-retarget/data/smpl` and  `unzip SMPL_python_v.1.1.0.zip`, you should have
+Then `cd MotionRetargetVisualization/data/smpl` and  `unzip SMPL_python_v.1.1.0.zip`, you should have
 ```
-|-- smooth-mocap-retarget
+|-- MotionRetargetVisualization
    |-- data
       |-- smpl
          |-- SMPL_python_v.1.1.0